 24. The Eton Walkway

 If you have a bit more time while visiting Windsor, you should head out to Eton.
 Over 7 million annual visitors walk across the river from Windsor via a pedestrian footbridge, the town of Eton.
-I guess, there must be a good reason, right? 😉
+I guess, there must be a good reason, right? ?
+Some even say that this is one of the most famous bridges in Europe!

 The Eton Walkway, one-hour circular walk, connects 18 points of interest in the town.
 The 18 shields mark places like The King’s Stables, Eton College and St John’s Church.